 Q: Is there a difference between the porcelain veneers you can get from one cosmetic dentist to another?

-A: Because porcelain veneers are custom made, no two sets of veneers will be the same.
+A: Because veneers are custom made, no two sets will be the same.
 The highest-quality cosmetic dentistry is a combination of art as well as science that creates aesthetically pleasing results.
 Dr. Konig has extensive schooling in the art of smile design including training from the prestigious Las Vegas Institute for Advanced Dental Studies (LVI).
 Smile design takes into consideration several features, which are specified when Dr. Konig works with his ceramist: